-As the main component of thickener, xanthan gum is of great importance in food industry.
+As the main component of thickeners, xanthan gum is of great importance in the food industry.
 However, what is xanthan gum?

 Xanthan gum can also be used in the production of bread, ice cream, dairy products, meat products, jams, jellies, and beverages.
 Click for more info about xanthan gum food additive.

 2. What is the harm of xanthan gum?